 Since the growth of storage has increased tenfold in the past 5 years, hosting individual small capacity storage server deployments has become unsustainable to manage.
-These individual single server systems do not easily allow for growth of data share.
+These individual server systems do not easily allow for the growth of data share.
 Due to their small volume, many systems are run above 85% utilization which degrades the performance.

-Many systems are also run beyond their original maintenance contract, which causes issues in sourcing parts to make repairs; older systems (>5yr) increases the risk for catastrophic data loss.
+Many systems also run beyond their original maintenance contract, which causes issues in sourcing parts to make repairs; older systems (>5yr) increase the risk for catastrophic data loss.
 Some systems were purchased by PIs without a provision for backup systems, which has led to confusion of which data shares should have backups.
 Our prior backup methodology does not scale to these larger systems with hundreds of millions of files.
 Given these historical reasons, revamping our storage service offerings allows FASRC to maintain the lifecycle of equipment, allowing us to project the overall growth for data capacity, datacenter space, and professional staffing to maintain your research data assets safely.

 Prior to the establishment of a Storage Service Center, we only offered a single NFS filesystem for your Lab Share; you now have the choice of four storage offerings to meet your technology needs.
 The tiers of service clearly define what type of backup your data will have.
 You only have to pay for an allocation capacity that you need, as opposed to having to guess at the beginning of a server purchase and have this excess go unused.

 Over time, you can request an increase to your allocation size.
 You will receive monthly reports on utilization from each tier to help you plan for future data needs.
 Some of our tiers will also have web-based data management tools that allow you to query different aspects of your data, tag your data, and see visual representations of your data.

 We have worked with RAS on two allocation methods to charge data storage to your grants (1) per user allocation method (2) per project allocation method.